 Areas of Expertise: 19th and 20th-century fashion and material culture, museology

-Annette Becker joined the College of Visual Arts and Design staff in September 2016.
-She has a B.A. in Art History and English from the University of Kansas, Lawrence, Kan., and an M.A. in Art History from the University of North Texas, Denton, Texas, where she is pursuing a doctoral degree in history.
+Annette Becker joined the College of Visual Arts and Design full-time staff in September 2016.
+She has a B.A. in Art History and English from the University of Kansas, Lawrence, Kan., and an M.A. in Art History (2015) with a Graduate Certificate in Art Museum Education from the University of North Texas, Denton, Texas, where she is pursuing a doctoral degree in history.
 She also has previous work experiences at art and history museums around the country.

 GQ magazine, May 7, 2020: Texas Fashion Collection "...is now one of the most significant fashion collections in the United States."
 Read the article.

 WFAA Feature Story, Feb.
 9, 2020: Where a Closet Full of History Hangs in Texas